hamcrest/OCHamcrest/README.md

 they're most commonly used for writing unit tests that are expressive and flexible.

-OCHamcrest is used for both iOS and Mac development.

 How do I add OCHamcrest to my project?
 ======================================

-The Examples folder shows projects using OCHamcrest either through CocoaPods or through the prebuilt frameworks, for iOS and Mac development.
+The Examples folder shows projects using OCHamcrest either through CocoaPods or through the prebuilt frameworks, for iOS and Mac OS X development.

 CocoaPods
 ---------